Andy Warhol's Exposures

-Exposures, also known as Andy Warhol's Exposures, is a 1979 photography book by the American artist Andy Warhol and his collaborator Bob Colacello.
-The first edition of the book was published by Andy Warhol Books, an imprint of Grosset & Dunlap.
+Exposures, also known as Andy Warhol's Exposures, is a 1979 photography book by American artist Andy Warhol, with text co-written by Bob Colacello.
+Published by Andy Warhol Books, an imprint of Grosset & Dunlap, the book combines candid black-and-white photographs with anecdotal text to document Warhol's social circle and the celebrity culture of 1970s New York.

 Background

 Pop artist Andy Warhol was a photography enthusiast who famously carried around a Polaroid camera in the 1970s.
 He used Polaroids as the basis of his commissioned silkscreen portraits.

 In 1976, Warhol and Bob Colacello, editor of Warhol's Interview magazine, both purchased a Minox 35EL camera while they were in Bonn.
 Considering the amount of traveling they did, Warhol suggested that they should do a photography book together with the photos they took at social events and business trips.
 Warhol liked how small and sleek the camera looked, comparing it to a "'spy' camera because it takes pictures without arousing the notice of the subject."

-Photographer Christopher Makos was hired as the art director for the book to do the layout.
+Photographer Christopher Makos was hired as the art director for the book to create the layout.